fstandhartinger/chutes-webcoder/README.md

 | `npm run lint` | ESLint via `next lint` |
 | `npm run test:all` | Node-based smoke tests (sandbox utils + parser) |

+> **Commit/Push Checklist:** Always run `npm run lint` and `npm run build` before committing or pushing.
+The Render deploy pipeline enforces the same checks and will fail on any linting/type errors, so keeping your local checks green prevents broken builds.

 ## Credits & License

 Originally created by the Firecrawl team as **Open Lovable**.
 This fork tracks upstream while layering in the Chutes defaults.
 Licensed under MIT.